 From the beginning, the Workgroup members were concerned that the current Economic Table is based on economic data and information that is at least thirty years old.
-In addition, the Economic Table, when expressed as a curve, contains an inexplicable "dogleg"40 which appears to have been based on political, not economic, considerations.
+In addition, the Economic Table, when expressed as a curve, contains an inexplicable "dogleg" which appears to have been based on political, not economic, considerations.

 Seeking information on how the current Economic Table was developed, the Workgroup sought input from Mary Hammerly, an attorney who participated in the Washington State Child Support Schedule Commission.
-The Commission's recommendations were adopted by the Washington State Legislature in 1988 to establish the Washington State Child Support Schedule, codified as Chapter 26.19 RCW.41 During a conference call on June 24, 2011, Ms. Hammerly shared her memories of the Commission and the legislative process, but was unable to provide an explanation for the "dogleg."42
+The Commission's recommendations were adopted by the Washington State Legislature in 1988 to establish the Washington State Child Support Schedule, codified as Chapter 26.19 RCW.
+During a conference call on June 24, 2011, Ms. Hammerly shared her memories of the Commission and the legislative process, but did not know the history behind the dogleg.

-The Workgroup considered input from a variety of sources, and the Economic Table Subcommittee discussed several options before coming up with its recommendations to the Workgroup.43 The Subcommittee's main recommendation was that the current Economic Table should be replaced.
+The Workgroup considered input from a variety of sources, and the Economic Table Subcommittee discussed several options before coming up with its recommendations to the Workgroup.
+The Subcommittee's main recommendation was that the current Economic Table should be replaced.

 As part of its work, the Economic Table Subcommittee reviewed the current Washington Economic Table and compared it with tables from similar states.
-They created a chart44
+They created a chart showing the curve of each Economic Table by plotting "single child support payments versus income" from the following tables: